 - Options (Anthropology)

-Classical Literature and Civilisation: In your final year you will have to take a seminar as a compulsory module and then depending on the number of credits you take you will have the opportunity to do a dissertation: a substantial research project, developed in collaboration with your supervisor, on a subject of special interest to you.
+Classical Literature and Civilisation: In your final year, you will take a seminar as a compulsory module and then you will have the opportunity to do a dissertation: a substantial research project, developed in collaboration with your supervisor, on a subject of special interest to you.
+You can choose to this in Classical Literature and Civilisation or your other subject.
+Depending on which Department you choose to do your dissertation in and your balance of study, you can also choose modules from our wide range of options.